ReferralIt's AMIGOs mission to help speed up the referral process so patients can receive the necessary diagnosis and care.

 If you are diagnosed with Merkel Cell Carcinoma, it is important you ask your skin specialist or GP to refer you to a specialist working in this specialty area.

-Please feel free to contact firstname.lastname@example.org for a list of AMIGOs specialists in your area.
+You can also contact firstname.lastname@example.org for a list of Merkel Cell Carcinoma specialists in your area.

 AMIGOs are working to increase their reach to primary care.
-It is our mission to increase the speed of referral and access to care for patients by engaging primary care.
+It is our mission to improve the speed of referral and access to care for patients.

 Types of Specialist